JSabelli-FDX/product-management-system/README.md

 To set up the Product Management System, follow these steps:

 1. Clone this repository to your local machine.
+2. Install and set up the MySQL server and MySQL Workbench.
+Create a database named `pms` and a user with the username `root` and password `admin`.
+Hostname should be `localhost` and port `3306`.
-2. Navigate to the root directory of the project in your terminal.
+3. Navigate to the root directory of the project in your terminal.
-3. Run `mvn clean install` to build the project and install dependencies.
+4. Run `mvn clean install` to build the project and install dependencies.

 ## Running the Product Management System